 Source: Courtesy of Wikimedia Commons

-GUYART, MARIE, dite Marie de l’Incarnation, Ursuline nun, foundress of the Ursuline order in New France; b.
-28 Oct.
+GUYART, MARIE, named de l’Incarnation (Martin), Ursuline nun, foundress of the Ursuline order in New France; baptized 29 Oct.
 1599 at Tours (France); d.
 30 April 1672 at Quebec.

 A daughter of Florent Guyart, master baker, and of Jeanne Michelet, Marie was baptized in the former church of Saint-Saturnin.
 Her mother was descended from the Babou de La Bourdaisières, an old and noble family that had distinguished itself in the service of church and state.
 But Jeanne Michelet had married a simple and honest workingman who was well established and honoured in his guild.
 The Guyarts gave their seven children, three boys and four girls, a deeply Christian upbringing and a sound education.
 Marie went to school at an early age.
 Her earliest recollections are of trundling a hoop in a playground with a companion.
 One night she saw the Lord in a dream.
 Bending down to her, he asked her: “Do you want to be mine?”
 “Yes,” she replied.
 A “yes” which was to make of her existence an uninterrupted series of generous impulses.
 Marie Guyart was a little girl who was drawn towards divine realities.
 While still quite young, she used to spend hours telling her “personal matters” to God.
 Standing on a chair, she would repeat the sermons she had heard in church, and she used to stare after the priests whom she met in the street.
 What she called “a slight sentiment of prudence” kept her from kissing their footsteps and running after them.
 Marie early revealed a rich yet balanced character, apt for both mystical experiences and practical deeds.
 She was indeed a daughter of the first half of the 17th century: a period of chivalry and of good sense, a period in which speculation and action meet in a harmonious synthesis.